microsoft/TypeScript-Handbook/pages/Enums.md

 }
 ```

-Enums are real objects that exist in runtime, one of reasons is ability to maintain reverse mapping from enum values to enum names.
+Enums are real objects that exist at runtime.
+One reason is the ability to maintain a reverse mapping from enum values to enum names.

 ```ts
 enum Enum {